 Case in point: last August, in a story about the first ever FDA-approved gene therapy treatment (for Leukemia), the New York Times included the $475,000 price tag in its headline.
 In October, Reuters repeated the convention in their story about a $373,000 Lymphoma treatment.
 In January, the Washington Post followed suit reporting on an $850,000 treatment for retinal dystrophy.

-In fact, gene therapy’s price tag seems to be the fastest way into many of these stories with articles openly considering whether one-million-dollar miracle treatments may or may not be outrageous.
+In fact, genetic therapy’s price tag seems to be the fastest way into many of these stories with articles openly considering whether one-million-dollar miracle treatments may or may not be outrageous.
 Goldman Sachs analysts have even wondered in a released report whether curing patients is a sustainable business model. — They concluded it wasn’t.

 For insurers charged with evaluating whether to fund such treatments, the issue isn’t whether they are too expensive but whether they are permanent.
 See, in order for a drug to come to market, it has to demonstrate efficacy for a certain amount of time — though not necessarily forever.
-Even as experts see gene therapy as a yellow brick road of cures, insurers counter that the only mechanism to truly establish whether something is a cure is time.
+Even as experts see genetic therapy as a yellow brick road of cures, insurers counter that the only mechanism to truly establish whether something is a cure is time.

 Nonetheless, the medical technology seems to finally be having its moment.
-Thanks in part to the recent discovery of CRISPR and advances in artificial intelligence, gene therapy may forever alter the way humans treat and prevent disease.
+Thanks in part to the recent discovery of CRISPR and advances in artificial intelligence, gene therapy technology may forever alter the way humans treat and prevent disease.

 - Severe Combined Immune Deficiency (SCID)